sarjarapu/k8-mongo/README.md

-# Official - MongoDB Enterprise on Kubernetes
+# Getting started with MongoDB Enterprise on Kubernetes

 ## Introduction

+The MongoDB Enterprise Operator is now a public beta program to deploy MongoDB on Kubernetes v1.9+.
+This article is a quickstart beginners guide to help you get started with MongoDB Enterprise on Kubernetes.

 ## Install the dependencies on your machine